SkylineCommunications/dataminer-docs/user-guide/Reference/DataMiner_Compute_Requirements.md

 # DataMiner Compute Requirements

 > [!IMPORTANT]
-> The compute requirements below are only relevant for older supported storage setups.
-With [Storage as a Service (STaaS)](xref:STaaS), scheduled for production release in Q3 of 2023, the entire DataMiner setup is configured automatically for optimal performance.
+> If you use [DataMiner as a Service (DaaS)](xref:Deploying_a_DMS_in_the_cloud), your entire DataMiner setup is automatically configured for optimal performance.

 To make sure your DataMiner System performs optimally, it is important that sufficient resources are available.
-The overview below shows the requirements for a DataMiner setup using the latest version of DataMiner, with Cassandra and Elasticsearch.
+The overview below shows the requirements for a DataMiner setup using the latest version of DataMiner, with self-hosted Cassandra and OpenSearch databases.
+If you are using [Storage as a Service](xref:STaaS), only the requirements for DataMiner itself will be relevant for you.

 Minimum requirements are displayed in gray, default requirements in light blue, and requirements for high-end applications in dark blue.
 Below this, you will find more detailed information on the requirements.

 > [!TIP]
 >
 > - To estimate how many nodes your DMS will need and what the specifications of these nodes should be, you can use the [DataMiner Node Calculator](https://community.dataminer.services/calculator/)
 > - For other information on requirements (e.g. client requirements), see [DataMiner System Requirements](https://community.dataminer.services/documentation/dataminer-system-requirements/).

-> [!IMPORTANT]
+> [!NOTE]
-> If you intend to run e.g. DataMiner, Cassandra, and Elasticsearch on a single server, the hardware requirements in the diagram below need to be added up.
-So, when it comes to RAM, in this case you would need a minimum of 96 GB (32 GB for DataMiner, 32 GB for Cassandra, and 32 GB for Elasticsearch).
+> While this is not recommended, you can run DataMiner, Cassandra, and Elasticsearch on a single server.
+In that case, the hardware requirements in the diagram below need to be added up.
+For example, for RAM, you would need a minimum of 96 GB (32 GB for DataMiner, 32 GB for Cassandra, and 32 GB for Elasticsearch).

 ![DataMiner setup](~/user-guide/images/dataminer-compute-requirements_V04_Outline.svg "DataMiner setup")